zhanglei923/FancyMap/README.md

 =======

 ### put()
-Put ANY type of content into this map, even a 'null' or an 'undefined' is acceptable:
+Put any type of content into the map, even a 'null' or an 'undefined' is acceptable:

         var map = new FancyMap();
         map.put('a', 1);